City Guide

 Ballantyne$$

-The Ballantyne outpost of this national brand delivers a reliable, well-structured reformer experience suited to South Charlotte's busy professional crowd.
-Ten reformers, consistent class formats, and unlimited-class membership options make it practical for people who want to practice three or four times a week without straining their budget.
-The instructors are thorough with cueing and attentive to form.
-A solid, no-surprises choice if you want consistency above all.
+Club Pilates Ballantyne delivers reliable, well-structured reformer programming to South Charlotte's busy professional community.
+The studio's consistent class formats, unlimited membership options, and dense schedule make it practical for practitioners who want to train three or four times per week.
+Instructors are thorough with cueing and attentive to form.
+A dependable, no-surprises option for south-Charlotte residents who prioritize consistency.

 Best For